 You know that thing, that dream, that big idea you fantasize about?
 You have to do it.
 It’s that thing you think about in the middle of the night, or the thing that creeps into your mind as you commute to your job or as you sit in your office/cubicle/storefront/kitchen/car.
-Maybe it flickers like a spark, maybe it flashes bright at times and dims at other times.
-Maybe we let our mind play games to rationalize away that desire as unrealistic or impossible.
+Maybe it flickers like a spark, maybe it flashes brightly at times and dims at other times.
+Maybe we let our minds play games to rationalize away that desire as unrealistic or impossible.
+How do you face doing the work in the face of fear?

 This is something you must nurture.
 You don’t have a choice.